 The intersectional jewing connection first clicked for me while writing about Bret Weinstein at Evergreen.
-The Tuvel Affair and Trans-Reality are all about the jewing and counter-jewing around sexual degeneracy and transracialism/crypsis.
+The Tuvel Affair and Trans-Reality are all about the jewing and alt-jewing around sexual degeneracy and transracialism/crypsis.

 An early example was discussed in Liberalism as a Suicide Pact, which has to do with the common kikeservative assertion that “muh liberalism/constitution is not a suicide pact” (for the jews) originating from Jackson’s dissent in Terminiello.

 The jewsmedia white-washing of the kikeservative Trump administration is discussed in A Tale of Two Steves: Decoding the Ongoing Bannonocaust and Intrigue in Trump’s Palace.

 Ezra Levant jewsplains the jewing of “hate speech” jewing in Canada.

 Lawrence Auster’s The First Law of Jewish Influence.

 Alt-jew/JRx: On the Significance of the Neo in Neo-Reaction.